Naxaes/tweeter/README.md

 ## Common errors
 * **The application throws the error _"Couldn't connect to server.
 Potential problems might be: ..."_**

 If you want to run the full-featured version, you'll have to start the server.
-This is done by launching psql and connecting to the correct database.
+Launch psql and connecting to the database.

 Another problem might be the arguments you pass (or don't pass).
 Make sure the arguments match the values from psql:

 ![Terminal](https://i.imgur.com/tKTUkpG.png)

-The only difference should be that the `Database` is _"tweeter"_, rather than _"postgres"_.
+The only differences should be that the `Database` is _"tweeter"_ (rather than _"postgres"_) and `Username` is _"tweeter_admin"_.

 * **Another error pops up**